marineLM/marineLM.github.io/_pages/about.md

 Welcome to my homepage!

-I am an INRIA Researcher (Chargée de Recherche) in Machine Learning in the [SODA](https://team.inria.fr/soda/) team.
-My research addresses the challenge of learning with incomplete data, a challenging and pervasive issue across fields like healthcare and social sciences.
-My research also foucses on model auditing to ensure trust and reliability in machine learning systems.
-I’m passionate about harnessing the power of AI to solve complex problems, particularly in scientific fields and healthcare.
+I'm a Research Scientist (Chargée de Recherche) in Machine Learning at INRIA, within the SODA team.
+My work tackes learning from incomplete data, a common issue affecting fields like healthcare and social sciences.
+I also focus on model auditing to enhance trust and reliability in machine learning models.
+I'm passionate about leveraging AI to solve complex problems, particularly in sciences and healthcare.

 Until October 2021, I was a postdoctoral researcher in the Parietal team at INRIA where I worked on supervised learning with missing values, with [Gaël Varoquaux](http://gael-varoquaux.info), [Julie Josse](http://juliejosse.com) and [Erwan Scornet](https://erwanscornet.github.io/).